What is laminar flow?

 What are the types of fluid flow in a channel?

-Gas and liquid flows (fluid flows) can be described as being in one of three states; turbulent, transitional, or laminar.
+Fluid flows can be described as being in one of three states: turbulent, laminar, or transitional.

 Turbulent flow is the most common kind of flow.
 This type of flow is chaotic, experiencing rapid pressure and velocity variations throughout the channel it is flowing within.
 Turbulent flow does not exist in uniform layers, but rather mixes throughout the flow channel.

 It is characterized by a pressure drop that is proportional to the square of the velocity of the flow.